ShireenAtarod/WhatIsTheWeather/README.md

 Tools and packages required to successfully install this project.
 For example:
 * Python 3.x
-* django
+* Django
 * djangorestframework
 * redis
 * dfr-yasg [install](https://drf-yasg.readthedocs.io/en/stable/readme.html)

 ## Features
 This is a Django web application with a local web service that returns the temperature of any city in the world.
-Data are saved in an SQLite database and cache in a Redis server for 24h.
+Data are saved in an SQLite database and cached in a Redis server for 24h.
-* Used SQLite as database
+* Used SQLite as a database
 * Used Redis as cache server
-* Used openweathermap as outsource api
+* Used OpenWeatherMap as outsource api
 * User swagger (aka dfr-yasg) for documentation